ArtifexSoftware/MuPDF.NET/docs/api/utils.rst

-:meth:`RecoverQuad`                  compute the quad of a span ("dict", "rawdict") :meth:`RecoverSpanQuad`              compute the quad of a subset of span characters :meth:`Unicode2GlyphName`            return glyph name from a unicode :meth:`MakeAnnotDA`                  Passing color, fontname, fontsize into the annot.
+:meth:`RecoverQuad`                  compute the quad of a span ("dict", "rawdict") :meth:`RecoverSpanQuad`              compute the quad of a subset of span characters :meth:`Unicode2GlyphName`            return glyph name from a unicode :meth:`MakeAnnotDA`                  Passing color, fontname, fontsize into the annot :meth:`AddAnnotId`                   Add a unique /NM key to an annotation or widget :meth:`AddOcObject`                  Add OC object reference to a dictionary :meth:`ColorCount`                   Return count of each color.
-:meth:`AddAnnotId`                   Add a unique /NM key to an annotation or widget.
+:meth:`BinFromBuffer`                Turn FzBuffer into a byte[] :meth:`BufferFromBytes`              Make FzBuffer from a byte[] object :meth:`CalcImageMatrix`              Compute image insertion matrix :meth:`CompressBuffer`               Compress FzBuffer into a new buffer :meth:`GetPdfString`                 Make a PDF-compatible string :meth:`ConstructLabel`               Construct a label based on style, prefix and page number :meth:`DecodeRawUnicodeEscape`       Decode raw unicode :meth:`DoLinks`                      Insert links contained in copied page range into destination PDF :meth:`EnsureIdentity`               Store ID in PDF trailer :meth:`ExpandFontName`               Make /DA string of annotation :meth:`GetId`                        Count numbers and return unique id on one process :meth:`GetAllContents`               All /Contents streams concatenated to one bytes object.
-:meth:`AddOcObject`                  Add OC object reference to a dictionary :meth:`ColorCount`                   Return count of each color.
+:meth:`GetAnnotByName`               Retrieve annot by name (/NM key) :meth:`GetArea`                      Calculate area of rectangle :meth:`GetBorderStyle`               Return int meaning PdfObj "border style" from string type :meth:`GetColors`                    Retrieve the red, green, blue triple of a color name :meth:`GetColorHSV`                  Retrieve the hue, saturation, value triple of a color name :meth:`GetColorInfoList`             Returns Tuples containing of color name, red, green, blue color values :meth:`GetDestString`                Calculate the PDF action string :meth:`GetFieldTypeText`             Returns field type string from int type :meth:`GetFontProperties`            Returns properties of the font having xref in PDF :meth:`GetGlyphText`                 Adobe Glyph List function :meth:`GetImageExtension`            Return extension for MuPDF image type :meth:`GetLinkText`                  Define skeletons for /Annots object texts :meth:`GetWidgetProperties`          Populate a Widget object with the values from a PDF form field :meth:`InsertContents`               Insert a buffer as a new separate /Contents object of a page :meth:`Integer2Letter`               Return letter sequence string for integer i :meth:`Integer2Roman`                Return roman numeral for integer i :meth:`MeasureString`                Calculate the width of the text :meth:`MergeRange`                   Copy a range of pages (spage, epage) from a source PDF to a specified location (apage) of the target PDF
-:meth:`BinFromBuffer`                Turn FzBuffer into a byte[] :meth:`BufferFromBytes`              Make FzBuffer from a byte[] object.
+:meth:`NormalizeRotation`            Return normalized /Rotate value:one of 0, 90, 180, 270
-:meth:`CalcImageMatrix`              Compute image insertion matrix :meth:`CompressBuffer`               Compress FzBuffer into a new buffer :attr:`TESSDATA_PREFIX`              a copy of `os.environ["TESSDATA_PREFIX"]`
+:meth:`RuleDict`                     Make a Label from a PDF page label rule :attr:`TESSDATA_PREFIX`              a copy of `os.environ["TESSDATA_PREFIX"]`
 ==================================== ==============================================================

-   .. method:: paper_size(s)
+   .. method:: PaperSize

       Convenience function to return width and height of a known paper format code.
 These values are given in pixels for the standard resolution 72 pixels = 1 inch.